Human Trafficking Crimes in Phoenix

 The only legal exception to the human trafficking statute involves ordinary household chores, and reasonable disciplinary measures between a parent or legal guardian and the parent's or legal guardian's child.

-What are the Penalties for Human Trafficking in Arizona?
+What are the Penalties for Human Trafficking in Phoenix?

 Human trafficking warrants a mandatory class 2 felony charge that can be tried on a state or federal level depending on the circumstances surrounding your case felony.